 Bob continued his collaboration with Girl Band to release two music videos for their debut album ‘Holding Hands with Jamie’.The video for their first single, “Paul” was premiered on NPR follows a childrens TV show actor on his descent into madness.
 NPR described the video as ‘disconcerting’.
 The follow up single “Pears for Lunch” was described by The Label as ’rounding out a trilogy of hilarious and unsettling videos’.
 It featured as number one in Stereogum’s Top 5 videos of the week on its release.
 Both ‘Paul’ and ‘Pears for Lunch’ were included in Sterogum’s 50 best videos of 2015.
 ‘Paul’ won Best Irish Music Video at the Cork Film Festival, and was nominated for Best Director at the 2016 Berlin Music Video Awards.

-Amongst a prolific output of music videos, and promotional work, Bob has directed three short films to date, marrying striking visuals with deftly observed, character driven narratives.
+Amongst a prolific output of music videos, and commrcial work, Bob has directed three short films to date, marrying striking visuals with deftly observed, character driven narratives.
+Early in 2017 Bob was invited to Cuba to participate in a 10 day practical workshop with Werner Herzog, resulting in two short documentary films ‘The Impossible Flight of the Stone’ and ‘Salon’.